-Issue or challenge Explanation Conception of the Anderson and Conthland intended Congestion at the Anderson and Southland interchanges during the peak periods.
+Explanation Congestion at the Anderson and Southland interchanges during the peak periods.
 Deerfoot south of Cranston, going down the hill towards the Bow River - popular fishing area, people park in the median.
 People drive along at the speed limit, then make a left turn onto the median and trucks must take evasive turns.
 Short on-ramps and short merge lanes at some locations require vehicles to cross several lanes of traffic - for example, southbound on Barlow.
-Glenmore Trail.
-Several bottlenecks northbound along the Glenmore Trail and also from east to west.
+Glenmore Trail: Several bottlenecks northbound along the Glenmore Trail and also from east to west.
 Congestion along Glenmore and 84th Street - there are large distribution centres in this area.
 Other locations were cited as congestion points: Balzac - Highway 2 and Highway 566 interchange.
 Approaches to the airport.
-Accesses to the Kleyson Industrial Park Accesses to the Reyself Industrial Park The Spy Hill area.
+Accesses to the Kleysen Industrial Park The Spy Hill area.
 Country Hills Boulevard at the 85th Street and 112th Street intersections.
-McKnight Boulevard, especially approaching Steppy Trail and outside Calgary, approaching Conrich.
+McKnight Boulevard, especially approaching Stoney Trail and, outside Calgary, approaching Conrich.
 Sarcee Trail and Stoney Trail.
-Traffic signal timing coordination on Country Hills Boulevard (trucks connect act out of goor) 84th Street is too narrow with limited shoulder space, and there are weight restrictions in the spring.
-Desire to improve traffic flow on east-west arterials, almost all of which are controlled by signalized intersections and are subjected to stop- and-go driving conditions.
+Traffic signal timing coordination on Country Hills Boulevard (trucks cannot get out of gear).
+84th Street is too narrow with limited shoulder space, and there are weight restrictions in the spring.
+Desire to improve traffic flow on east-west arterials, almost all of which are controlled by signalized intersections and are subjected to stop-and-go driving conditions.
 Glenmore Trail is the exception, but there is no equivalent in N.E. or N.W.
-Calgary.
-Some additional connections Stakeholders proposed the need for several new road connections: and corridors are desired.
-Connections to Beddington Trail.
+Calgary. s Stakeholders proposed the need for several new road connections: Connections to Beddington Trail.
 Improved connections between Calgary and Rocky View County.
 A tunnel beneath Nose Hill.
 A high-capacity east-west connection, similar to the Whitemud Expressway in Edmonton.
 An additional lane on the Glenmore in the far western part of Calgary.
 An extension to Shaganappi Trail beyond 144th Avenue, plus a further east-west expansion.
-Traffic disruptions due to road construction or The issue concerned: rehabilitation should be minimized.
-The costs to industry of rerouting trucks while intersections or roads are closed for construction over a long period.
+The issue concerned: The costs to industry of rerouting trucks while intersections or roads are closed for construction over a long period.
 The costs to The City of trucks delivering aggregates to road or intersection construction sites over an extended period, compared with a shorter construction period.
-The desire for The City to improve how it communicates its alerts to industry of upcoming road and intersection construction.